 Digital Access Project

-On May 23, 2022, this project kicked off by digitizing the first General Index Book to Deeds and Mortgages, and will continue until each page from all books identified as deeds, wills, burnt records, county court orders, Declaration of Marriage Books, historic Fayette County surveys, and their indexes are digitized.
+On May 23, 2022, this project kicked off by digitizing the first General Index Book to Deeds and Mortgages, and will continue until each page from all books identified as deeds, wills, burnt records, county court orders, Declaration of Marriage Book, Marriage Colored Bonds, City Minute Books and other city records, and their indexes are digitized.
 The Digitization Project is taking place on site at the Fayette County Clerk's office.

 The process of digitizing these records presents many challenges, including adjusting heavy-sized books on the scanner, variability in the ink, print, or handwriting quality from page to page or even on the same page, going from light to dark print, page color, page spots or spills, torn pages, page number discrepancies, cropping issues due to text being written at an angle, difficulties capturing words written into the page gutters, and particulate from deteriorating pages.
 Our work will create the best possible digitized images for the public's viewing.
 Please continue to visit our website at https://fayettedeeds.com as we work to upload all the images.
 To find records that have not yet been made available online, please visit the Fayette County Clerk's office from 8:00am-4:30pm, Monday through Friday at 162 E. Main, Room 132, Lexington, KY 40507.
 We appreciate your continued support as we work to fulfill our goal to make Fayette County's history digitally accessible.
 DAP is the proud recipient of the 2023 Barbara Hulette Award presented by the Blue Grass Trust for Historic Preservation for its efforts in preserving Central Kentucky's history, heritage, built environment, sense of community or significant endeavors.